The abandoned palaces of Europe will take your breath away

 Kirby Hall, Northamptonshire, UK

-It remained as the Hatton family seat until 1764, when it was passed onto the Finch-Hattons, before being finally abandoned in the 1800s when the family moved into a more modern build.
+It remained as the Hatton family seat until 1764, when it was passed onto Christopher's heirs, the Finch-Hattons, before being finally abandoned in the 1800s when the family moved into a more modern building.

 All those years sitting empty took a huge toll on the once-palatial house: the lead was stripped from the roof, the oak wainscotting was taken to decorate other houses and even the stones were used to repair farmhouses and build roads.